|Home|||||Biography|||||Gallery|||||Artists Statement|||||Notes and News|||||Events|||||Links|||||Contact|

 Diploma studies at the Emily Carr Institute of Art and Design, Vancouver, B.C. served to focus and further my artistic explorations.
 I create large drawings using various materials, paintings using watercolour, acrylic, and oil paints and collaged/mixed media works.
 Increasingly impressionistic, my recent works invite viewers to ponder, to re-imagine the forms, to make each piece their own.

 My art works are exhibited in private and public galleries in Canada and Chile.
-My exhibition history scans twenty-five years with creative presentations in twenty-four solo exhibits and over ninety group exhibits to date.
+My exhibition history scans thirty years with creative presentations in twenty-four solo exhibits and over one hundred group exhibits to date.
 Selected works are included in Canadian and Chilean permanent art collections.
 A selection of my paintings is on display at the Quesnel Arts and Recreational Centre Art Gallery, British Columbia.

 Watch Judith create art in her studio on this 2016 video!
 Click here.